Sucrose: Production

 Table sugar (sucrose) comes from plant sources.
 Two important sugar crops predominate: sugarcane (Saccharum spp.) and sugar beets (Beta vulgaris), in which sugar can account for 12% to 20% of the plant's dry weight.
-Minor commercial sugar crops include the date palm (Phoenix dactylifera), sorghum (Sorghum vulgare), and the sugar maple (Acer saccharum).
-Sucrose is obtained by extraction of these crops with hot water; concentration of the extract gives syrups, from which solid sucrose can be crystallized.
-In 2017, worldwide production of table sugar amounted to 185 million tonnes.
+The plant material is separated to isolate the sucrose-rich portions.
+Purification of the sucrose exploits the good solubility of sucrose in water.
+After this aqueous extraction, a variety of tools and techniques allow further purification and production of solid forms suited for the markets.